 - When in doubt, prefer channels and approaches with clearer consent — and get legal advice before scaling phone or text outreach.

-Because the channels differ so much in risk, many teams lead with email (governed by the more permissive CAN-SPAM — see is cold email legal) for cold outreach, and reserve calls and especially texts for warmer contacts who've engaged or opted in.
+Because the channels differ so much in risk, many teams lead with email (governed by the more permissive CAN-SPAM Act — see is cold email legal) for cold outreach, and reserve calls and especially texts for warmer contacts who've engaged or opted in.
 Whatever mix you choose, build suppression and consent tracking into your process from the start.
 Platforms like JYNI help by keeping outreach, opt-outs, and contact preferences in one place, so a do-not-contact request is respected across channels rather than slipping through a gap between tools.

 Bottom line: cold calling and texting are legal but tightly regulated, the penalties are per-message and large, texting is the strictest channel, and B2B is not exempt.
 Build consent and suppression into your process, assume the rules will tighten, and get qualified legal advice before you scale phone or text outreach.